ChristopherHButler/nextjs-mfe-poc/README.md

  - There is no SSR with this setup.
 You will probably (definitely?) need the [Module Federation next.js plugin](https://github.com/module-federation/nextjs-mf) but as of today [Zack](https://github.com/ScriptedAlchemy) is still working on adding SSR support to nextjs-mf.

- - remote porjects can run stand-alone or in the container using the `mount` function pattern.
+ - remote projects can run stand-alone or in the container using the `mount` function pattern.
 See also my repo [mfe-ecomm](https://github.com/ChristopherHButler/mfe-ecomm) for a more in-depth explanation on how this setup works.
 Again this is also based off Stephen Grider's course work (All hail the king!)

 ## Getting started